×

 If you are thinking about moving to St Andrews, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in St Andrews can vary greatly depending on the type and location of the property.
 However, as of recent data, the average price for a property in this area is typically around the mid to high six-figure range in GBP.
 This includes both flats and houses.
-It's important to note that prices can be significantly higher for larger properties or those in highly sought-after locations," wrote one member in St Andrews.
+It's important to note that prices can be significantly higher for larger properties or those in highly sought-after locations," explained one expat living in St Andrews, Scotland.

 What should I bring when moving to St Andrews?